 A while back, I wrote a blog titled “3 Tips To Make The Most of Your Morning Routine” which focused on simple ways to create healthy habits upon waking.
-These tips include things like hydration, moving your body, and writing out what you’re grateful for.
-These are all still stellar tips, but I’ve had a number of requests to talk in more detail about what my favorite morning rituals for peace and productivity look like.
+These tips include things like hydration, moving your body, and writing out what you’re grateful for on a consistent basis.
+These are all still stellar tips, but I’ve had a number of requests to talk in more detail about what my favorite morning rituals for peace and productivity look like, and why.

 By “ritual”, I mean a practice or pattern of behavior regularly performed in a set manner.